scikit-hep/hepconvert/README.md

 [rtd-badge]:                https://readthedocs.org/projects/hepconvert/badge/?version=latest
 [rtd-link]:                 https://hepconvert.readthedocs.io/en/latest/

-The hepconvert library is a bridge between columnar file formats, currently **ROOT, and Parquet** and soon eventually include **Feather, and HDF5.** It aims to simplify file conversions in Python, replacing what is usually a multi-step process with one line of code, with builtin features for managing large datasets and choosing compression levels.
+The hepconvert library is a bridge between columnar file formats, currently **ROOT, and Parquet** and soon will include **Feather, and HDF5.** It aims to simplify file conversions in Python, replacing what is usually a multi-step process with one line of code, with builtin features for managing large datasets and choosing compression levels.

 # Installation